rawphp-framework/rawphp-docs/docs/objects/router.md

 ### GET Route

-You can add a route that handles only `GET` HTTP requests with the Slim application's `get()` method.
+You can add a route that handles only `GET` HTTP requests with the RawPHP application's `get()` method.
 It accepts two arguments:

 1. The route pattern (with optional named placeholders)